ray-project/ray/doc/source/rllib/rllib-saving-and-loading-algos-and-policies.rst

 As has been, this will produce cloudpickle based checkpoints.
-Once you need to migrate to a higher (or lower) python version, use the ``convert_to_msgpack_checkpoint()`` utility, create a msgpack-based checkpoint and hand that to either ``Algorithm.from_checkpoint()`` or provide this to your Tune config.
+Once you need to migrate to a higher (or lower) python version, use the ``convert_to_msgpack_checkpoint()`` utility, create a msgpack-based checkpoint and hand that to either ``Algorithm.from_checkpoint()`` or provide this to your Tune config (see below).
 RLlib is able to recreate Algorithms from both these formats now.

 How do I restore an Algorithm from a checkpoint?